spdv123/BombSquad-Map-Installer/README.md

 # BombSquad Map Installer

 * This project offers an easy way for BombSquad map modders to publish their works.
+* Android, Windows, MacOS, Linux are all supported.
 * _[BombSquad](http://www.froemling.net/apps/bombsquad) is a game by [Eric Froemling](http://www.froemling.net/about)_
 * [中文版说明文档](README_CHS.md)